arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/16.getting-started-with-ros2/content.md

 ![X8 home screen on external display](assets/portentaX8-home-screen.png)

 The Portenta X8 uses **Weston** as its **Wayland** compositor, which automatically detects and configures external displays.
 You can interact with the interface directly if you have connected a mouse or keyboard to your USB hub.
-However, we will mostly work through terminal commands and use Docker configuration files for the present ROS2 `turtlesim` tutorial.
+However, we will mostly work through terminal commands and use Docker configuration files for the present ROS 2 `turtlesim` tutorial.

 ### Adjusting Display Resolution (Optional)